SamScherer1/SwiftDJITutorials/source/ios-tutorials/PanoDemo.md

 In order to download multiple photos using Media Download Mode, you should make good use of the `DJIMediaManager` and `DJIFetchMediaTaskScheduler` to refresh media file list and schedule the tasks.

-Firstly, enter **Media Download** mode, then refresh the media file list from the SD card, furthermore resume the `DJIFetchMediaTaskScheduler`, moreover, create multiple `DJIFetchMediaTask` for the photos to download, lastly, enqueue the tasks to the scheduler to execute and download photos.
+Enter **Media Download** mode, then refresh the media file list from the SD card, resume the `DJIFetchMediaTaskScheduler`, create multiple `DJIFetchMediaTask` for the photos to download and enqueue the tasks to the scheduler to execute and download photos.

 ![mediaDownload](../images/tutorials-and-samples/iOS/PanoramaDemo/mediaDownloadPhotos.png)